Preventing Acne & Pimples from Shaving

 If you don’t know whether your red bumps are acne or razor bumps, don’t stress too much over it.
 Many of the treatment options can help reduce both.

 - Establish a Proper Skin Care Routine.
 Proper cleaning, exfoliating and moisturizing are essential to achieving the best shave with no acne or razor bumps.
-Choose men’s skin care products that are free of synthetic fragrances and dyes to avoid irritating the skin.
+Choose a men’s skin care kit that contains products that are free of synthetic fragrances and dyes to avoid irritating the skin.

 - Replace Blades Regularly.
 If you have a difficult time remembering to buy more razor blades, consider getting a subscription.
 Using dull or old blades is wreaking havoc on your skin!